wubuku/Dapp-LCDP/README.md

 "Is it so hard?
 Why don't they do it?"

-### The “Model-driven” of enterprise application LCDPs
+### The “model-driven” of enterprise application LCDPs

 Traditional enterprise application development platforms(including low-code platforms) are basically "driven" by the E-R(Entity-Relationship) models and/or relational models(the models used in SQL databases).